 Video Tutorial for Easy Vegan Butter Chicken AKA Cheater Butter Chicken

-The brand I am using is MDH Butter Chicken Masala.
+The brand I am using is MDH Butter Chicken Masala (Amazon affiliate link).
 Here are the ingredients on the package: Coriander, Red Chilli, Onion Flakes, Salt, Green Cardamom, Black Pepper, Dry Ginger, Cassia, Turmeric, Cloves, Garlic Flakes, Nutmeg, Mace, Star Anise.
 If you can’t find a vegan-friendly spice mix, check out this link to create your own spice mix.

 You don’t have to use the same chicken alternatives either.
 You can use vegan faux meats like Beyond Meat or Gardein or skip them all together and use beans, lentils and vegetables.
 Broccoli, squash and potatoes are particularly good in this dish.

 First, choose your non-chicken and cut it up into bite sized pieces.
 I’m using some pressed tofu as it has that dense bite to it that one might expect in this dish, plus it’s really good at soaking up the flavours.
 However, you can use anything you want.
 Beyond Meat or Gardein or go the whole food route and use your choice of lightly steamed veggies.